GreenBlast/Linger/README.md

 * StopProcessAction.py – Stops process using process adapter
 * StopProcessAndChildrenAction.py – Stops all children of a process and then stops the process using process adapter
 * TestLogAction.py – Prints a given line to the log
+* StartACIfTempAction.py - Starts the Air conditioner by using RMBridgeAdapter if current temperature is above the given min temperature
+* StopACAction.py - Stops the Air conditioner by using RMBridgeAdapter
+* ToggleACStateAction.py - Toggles the Air conditioner in the RMBridgeAdapter

 ### Adapters